nour-farhat/Face-Recognition-Project-/README.md

   - A functioning webcam
   - Basic hardware (standard laptop)

-Libraries - In order to run our program, we make use of the following libraries:
+Libraries - In order to run our program we will use the following libraries, we explain how to install them in the **Installation** section:

   - deepface
   - opencv-python